 How Acupuncture Works

-Treatment at the Acupuncture points affects not only the area around the point, but also has an influence elsewhere in the body.
-East Asian medicine describes human systems, point functions and effects in terms of Qi, and acupuncture is traditionally seen as regulating the flow of qi and blood through a matrix of pathways around the body.
+Treatment at the Acupuncture points affects not only the area around the point, but also has an effect elsewhere in the body.
+East Asian medicine describes human systems, point functions and effects in terms of Qi, and acupuncture is believed to regulate the flow of qi and blood through a matrix of pathways around the body.
 Acupuncture points lie mainly on these pathways called channels or meridians.
-We also know that stimulation of the points influences microcirculation, the nervous system and hormonal balance, fascia and soft tissue/muscle.
-In recent years medical scientists have been investigating the pathways, mechanisms and effects of acupuncture and the many correlations with those recorded by early acupuncturists.
-The concept of qi itself may overlap with developing knowledge of how cells communicate.
-Scientific enquiry continues to investigate the mechanisms involved.
+It is believed that stimulation of the points influences microcirculation, the nervous system and hormonal balance, fascia and soft tissue/muscle.
+Scientific inquiry continues to investigate the pathways, mechanisms and effects of acupuncture and the correlations with those recorded by early acupuncturists.

-Chinese Medicine provides a comprehensive frame of reference and most effective working model through which to practice acupuncture.
+Chinese Medicine provides a frame of reference and working model through which to practice acupuncture and which can be used alongside western style medicine.
 The acupuncture points are used in combination rather than for isolated functions, chosen according to identified patterns of disharmony.
 Chinese medicine sees mental, physical and emotional symptoms equally as signs and symptoms of an underlying imbalance.
-This unique way of looking at each individual in health and illness takes a holistic view of the interconnections between systems, between functions of mind and body and of external influences, and has valuable insights into why people feel pain or become unwell.
-Although it uses different terminology, Chinese Medicine offers vital insights into health and wellbeing that are still valid today.
+This way of looking at each person in health and illness takes a holistic view of the interconnections between systems, between functions of mind and body and of external influences, and can provide valuable insights into why people are in pain or feeling unwell.
+Although it uses different terminology, Chinese Medicine offers valuable insights into health and wellbeing that are still valid today.

 “Acupuncture has its own diagnostic system, that of Chinese Medicine, which due to its holistic nature provides a truly individual approach to treatment.”